 Raul A. Anaya is president of Business Banking, one of Bank of America’s eight lines of business, and is a member of the company’s executive management team.
-He leads a nationwide team that serves mid-sized, U.S.-based companies with annual revenues between $5 million and $50 million, by delivering strategic financial advice and solutions to help companies grow, improve cash flow and invest for the future.
+He leads a nationwide team that serves mid-sized U.S.-based companies with annual revenues between $5 million and $50 million, by delivering strategic financial advice and solutions to help companies grow, improve cash flow and invest for the future.

-In addition to his responsibilities as president of Business Banking, Anaya serves as Bank of America market president for Greater Los Angeles.
+In addition to his responsibilities as president of Business Banking, Anaya serves as president of Bank of America for Greater Los Angeles.
 In this capacity, he serves as the enterprise leader for Los Angeles, leading integration of Bank of America’s business lines to ensure delivery of the full breadth and depth of the bank’s global financial services to more individuals and businesses locally.
 He also oversees the bank’s local corporate and social responsibility activities, including philanthropic giving, community development lending and investing, environmental initiatives,

 Anaya joined Bank of America in Houston in 1989.
-Most recently, he led Global Commercial Banking teams as Pacific Southwest region executive and previously as market executive for the Greater Los Angeles, Arizona, and South Texas markets.
+Most recently, he led Global Commercial Banking teams as Pacific Southwest region executive, and he was previously the market executive for the Greater Los Angeles, Arizona, and South Texas markets.

 Anaya advises Bank of America's Hispanic-Latino Executive Council, which consists of the bank's 200 most senior Hispanic-Latino bank executives in the U.S. The council helps develop and advance the bank's Hispanic-Latino employee base and helps grow the bank's leading market share position within the U.S. Hispanic-Latino markets.